Ensemble Methods Tutorial

 The training dataset is divided into training and validation data.

-Training dataset are fitted to model.
+The training dataset is fitted to the model.

 The validation set and its forecasts act new features of a new model.